ALLEN CELL EXPLORER

 SEARCHBAR

-Observations about microscopy videos for each of the 16 cell lines available in our Cell Catalog & 3D Cell Viewer.
+Observations about microscopy videos for 16 of the cell lines available in our Cell Catalog & 3D Cell Viewer.

 Actin structures visualized via ß-actin, α-actinin, & actinomyosin